Left to right: Wil Zeilinger (grandson), Jean Nguyen, and Christel Zeilinger

 Other things to know:

-• The nomination period is closed.
+• The nomination period is open.

 • The Awards Committee is comprised solely of previous winners of the award.